sekolade/Frequency-Hopping-Spread-Spectrum-FHSS-Transmitter-and-Receiver/README.md

-# EE430 Term Project: Frequency-Hopping Spread Spectrum Communication System
+# EE430 Term Project: Frequency-Hopping Spread Spectrum Transmitter and Receiver

 ## Project Overview
-This repository contains the implementation of a Frequency-Hopping Spread Spectrum (FHSS) communication system as part of the EE430 Digital Signal Processing course at METU.
-The project involves the design of a transmitter and receiver system capable of generating, transmitting, receiving, and decoding FHSS signals.
-It covers both Part 1 and Part 2 requirements as outlined in the project description.
+This repository contains the implementation of a Frequency-Hopping Spread Spectrum (FHSS) communication system developed as part of the EE430 Digital Signal Processing course at METU.
+The project involves creating MATLAB-based transmitter and receiver systems with graphical user interfaces (GUIs).
+These systems enable the generation, transmission, reception, and decoding of FHSS signals, meeting the requirements outlined in the course project description.

+---

-### Features
+## Features
 1. **FHSS Transmitter and Receiver**:
    - Implements 2-FSK, 4-FSK, and 8-FSK modulation schemes.
-   - Supports three communication categories with different parameters (hop period, frequency separation, etc.).
+   - Supports three communication categories with distinct parameters (hop period, frequency separation, etc.).

 2. **Noise Reduction**:
-   - Employs bandpass Butterworth filters and cross-correlation techniques to reduce noise.
+   - Uses bandpass Butterworth filters and cross-correlation techniques to mitigate noise.

 3. **Graphical User Interface (GUI)**:
-   - User-friendly GUIs for both transmitter and receiver to input parameters and visualize results.
+   - User-friendly GUIs designed using MATLAB's App Designer for both the transmitter and receiver.

 4. **Spectrogram Analysis**:
-   - Time-frequency representation of signals using Short-Time Fourier Transform (STFT).
+   - Includes time-frequency representation of signals using Short-Time Fourier Transform (STFT).

+5. **Category Support**:
+   - Fully functional transmitter and receiver for all three categories:
+     - **Category 1:** Basic 2-FSK communication.
+     - **Category 2:** Intermediate 4-FSK communication.
+     - **Category 3:** Advanced 8-FSK communication.

 ---